mattiab31/SmartDoorBell/README.md

 #  What you need

 - A raspberry pi 2  --> http://amzn.to/2a32PPd
-- A MicroUsb charger for Raspberry pi (2A minimum) --> http://amzn.to/29Bc8Bw
+- A MicroUsb charger for Raspberry pi (2A) --> http://amzn.to/29Bc8Bw
 - A microsd card (16 gb minimum) --> http://amzn.to/2a31SGq
 - A camera module (usb camera or RPI Cam) --> http://amzn.to/29zLJaU
 - Speakers